agovo/lunefresh-stakeholder-map/README.md

 # lunefresh-stakeholder-map
-Interactive stakeholder map for the LuneFresh projct
+Interactive stakeholder map for the LüneFresh project.